xcapaldi/rodenticide/README.md

 ### advanced

-This configuration includes helpful modes for audio and multiple screens.
+This configuration includes a helpful mode for audio.
 It add details for the scratchpad configuration.
 It suggests colors for improved focus.
 This take advantage of most of the features available in i3 for a general configuration.
-Still in progress.

 ## FAQ